niblyx-malnus/desk-skeletons/README.md

-# Agent Skeletons
+# Desk Skeletons
-A collection of links to agent skeleton repos.
+A collection of links to desk skeleton repos.

 | Desk Name | Author | Description |
 |-----------|--------|-------------|